Equipment & weather

 The humidity in Greenland is generally very low and the country's geographical location makes the air quality among the best in the world.
 Due to the dry air and low humidity in Greenland, summer temperatures can often feel warmer than you would otherwise expect.

-However, please be aware of the wind chill factor, which also takes wind speed and humidity into account, to assess how the human body actually feels temperature.
-The 'feels like' temperature can cause us to experience some days colder than what the thermometer shows.
+Please be aware of the wind chill factor, which takes wind speed and humidity into account to assess how cold the temperature actually feels to the human body.
+The 'feels like' temperature is often significantly lower than the actual air temperature shown in weather forecasts.

-We recommend you dress in layers; it allows you to easily adjust to variations in temperature.
+With this in mind, we recommend dressing in layers, as this allows you to easily adapt to changing temperatures.
 Wear three layers or more to get rid of perspiration, insulate you from the cold and protect you against the wind.
 The layering method also allows you to easily adjust your clothing when the weather and temperatures change.

-When going ashore by Zodiacs, make sure to wear waterproof jacket/trousers and tall rubber boots.
+When going ashore by Zodiac, make sure to wear a windproof and waterproof jacket and trousers, as well as tall rubber boots.
 Below you will find some instructions on how to dress in polar climate, followed by an equipment checklist.

 HOW TO DRESS